Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 POST WAR:

 Høyanger was sold in June-1958 to Ole T. Flakke, Kristiansund N, and renamed Orkla.
-Arrived at Hamburg March 18-1961 to be broken up by Walter Ritscher.
+Arrived Hamburg March 18-1961 to be broken up by Walter Ritscher.

 Høyanger in Narvik around 1950.